-So for example if you clear a notification from the Action Centre on your Windows 10 phone, it will also disappear on your computer and vice-versa.
+So for example if you clear a notification from the Action Centre on your Windows 10 Mobile, it will also disappear on your computer and vice-versa.

 You'll also be able to open and edit Microsoft Office documents on all your different devices, as files will be synced in the cloud and a recent docs list will give you quick access.

-You'll still get live tiles with Windows 10 for phones and it doesn't look identical to the desktop version, but it's not far off.
+You'll still get live tiles with Windows 10 Mobile and it doesn't look identical to the desktop version, but it's not far off.
 A background image will bleed through the translucent tiles, allowing you to personalise the Start screen beyond just changing the colours.